enesinan/Facebook-Messenger/README.md

 # 🟡 facebook-messenger
-This is a messenger clone.You can comminicate to other at realtime 💬
+This is a facebook messenger clone.You can comminicate to other at realtime 💬

 # ⚡ LIVE